ITProKyle/pre-commit-hook-yamlfmt/README.md

 | `--preserve-quotes/--no-preserve-quotes`     | `--preserve-quotes`      | whether to keep existing string quoting             |
 | `--sequence, -s`                             | `6`                      | number of spaces to indent sequences (arrays/lists) |
 | `--width, -w`                                | `4096`                   | maximum line width                                  |

+> [!CAUTION]
+> If trying to use `--allow-duplicate-keys` to enable unpacking two anchors into a mapping (dictionary), this will not have the desired result.
+> In fact, it can cause breakage without warning other than [`pre-commit`] showing the file was changed.
+>
+> When used with this scenario, the first anchor will remain but all other anchors will be removed.
+> This is a flaw in [`ruamel.yaml`], not this hook.

 ## How-to